mongodb-helpers/health-check/README.md

 <!-- ***************** -->

-### A simple helper function for checking if your mongoose connection to MongoDB is good 🪁.
+### A simple helper function for checking if your mongoose/mongodb connection to MongoDB is good 🪁.

 ## `Installation`